-Perry Park on the other hand, is a cool 40-year old ajhussi who loves to drink, fishing and making bombs.
-Aside from the way he speaks, he speaks the Jeolla dialect, he usually loves to wear polo with printed flowers with a beach hat to compliment it.
+Perry Park, on the other hand, is a cool 40-year old ajhussi who loves to drink, fishing and making bombs.
+Aside from the way he speaks, he speaks the Jeolla dialect, he usually loves to wear a polo with printed flowers with a beach hat to compliment it.
 He has the sense of humor that is why he is the second identity which I like the most.

-Ahn Yo Na
+C. Ahn Yo Na

 Ahn Yo Na, my favorite identity among them, is the twin sister of Ahn Yo Sub.
-She is a delinquent and jolly young girl who loves make up, adore handsome men and hates the teeth of Oh Ri Jin.
+She is a delinquent and jolly young girl who loves makeup, adore handsome men and hates the teeth of Oh Ri Jin.
 She called every handsome guy she sees, “Oppa!” that is why she is very hard to leave alone because she will surely run after her Oppa!
-You will know if she appeared when the environment turns pink and his clothes turns to be a pink school uniform as well.
+You will know if she appeared when the environment turns pink and his clothes turn to be a pink school uniform as well.

 It is very uncanny how Ji Sung portrayed Yo Na!
-From the way he talks, the way he walk up to the way he run!
+From the way he talks, the way he walks up to the way he runs!
 It is very unbelievable and incredible on how Ji Sung transferred into a young girl and flawlessly portray Yo Na’s role in the story.
 Whenever Yo Na appears on the screen, I’ am very sure that funny scenes are on its way.

-Ahn Yo Sub
+D. Ahn Yo Sub

-Nana is a 7 year old girl Oh Ri Jin who owns a teddy bear which she named Nana.
-She rarely appeared on the scene but usually she always has the teddy bear beside her.
+Nana is a 7-year-old girl Oh Ri Jin who owns a teddy bear which she named Nana.
+She rarely appeared on the scene but usually, she always has the teddy bear beside her.